telliott99/covid/README.md

 This is a project to download and play with the data collated by the [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19) folks.

-This should work for you if you clone the project.
+The scripts in ``analysis`` should work for you on any Mac if you clone the project, since ``python`` is built-in.

 The file structure depends on a ``base`` path, which is established by an environmental variable.

 In my ``~/.zshrc`` I have the line: